toychicken/lrg.io/content/about.md

   - /images/hot_guy_as_a_baby.jpg
 category:
 style: layout-graphic-60s world-affairs
+cover:
-covermd: Me at a little over 1 year old.
+  attribution: Me at a little over 1 year old.
 It looks like it's from the dawn of time...
+  alt: A bouncing baby LRG, held aloft by a pair of strong arms.
+Both are wearing heavy Arran sweaters.
+It was cold in the 70s.
 ---

 How to talk about myself...
 Hmm...